-We’re installing hand sanitizer dispensers on all of our buses and trains.
+We’ve installing hand sanitizer dispensers on all of our buses and many trains.
 Please make sure your hands are clean by frequently washing them with soap and water, when you can, for at least 20 seconds, or by using hand sanitizer when soap and water isn’t available.

 Our commitments to you

 Safety is a value that cannot be compromised.
 Here’s how our practices have changed in response to COVID-19.